abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 reacting to these different moods that pass through the mind.

 This is similar to the way habits develop in the body.
-In the mind, an event happens, it triggers a perception—a habitual way of looking at an experience.
+In the mind, an event happens.
+It triggers a perception—a habitual way of looking at an experience.
 That reminds us of something similar in the past, and we react in the same way through either aversion or attraction.
 Something can be unpleasant—a difficult situation that causes discomfort,